KrittamethGERRY/ADT-Programming-Assignment-1/README.md

 Krittameth Tansuwan SID: 672115002

-This program is used to sort the Excel members list, classified by student ID, first name, and last name.
+This program is used to sort the Excel members list and search for a member by enter first name, classified by student ID, first name, and last name.
 NOTE: This program only works for the Software Engineering Bachelor degree student's ID, which has "**2115***"

 ## HOW TO COMPILE & RUN ##